 In the city of Puerto-Vallarta (Mexico, the Pacific coast) there is a chocolate museum – Choco Museo Puerto Vallarta.
 It goes without saying, we couldn’t help passing by and we even participated in the workshop “From bean to bar”.
 We learnt plenty of new information about the history of cocoa and the “chocolate” traditions of the indigenous people of Mexico!
 After the short introduction into the history of chocolate and familiarization with the traditional tools, we got started – we roasted cocoa beans, grinded them into powder, boiled them and immediately tasted delicious exotic drinks based on Maya recipes!
 Continuation and our pictures >

-A few kilometers away from the international airport of Puerto Vallarta in the city of Nuevo Vallarta (Mexico, the Pacific coast) we settled in a wonderful place – Villas Parota.
+Just few kilometers away from the international airport of Puerto Vallarta in the city of Nuevo Vallarta (Mexico, the Pacific coast) we discovered a fantastic place – Villas Parota.
 Villas Parota has several accommodation options and Villa la Ceiba became our home.
-When we stepped into the villa, we stopped in amazement … and were amazed the whole week that we spent there.
-The furnishings of the villa were extraordinarily beautiful – highest ceilings with almost royal chandeliers, spacious rooms, amazing furniture and paintings!
+When we stepped into the house, we stopped in amazement … WOW… and were amazed the whole week that we spent there!
+An absolute unique ambiente!
+The furnishings of the villa are extraordinarily beautiful – highest ceilings with almost royal chandeliers, spacious rooms, amazing decorations and paintings!
 A superb bathroom!
 Every woman’s dream!
 Continuation and our pictures >

 Our next dream has come true!
 We can hardly believe it, but we already are in the huge colourful hot-air balloon of Flying Pictures high in the sky.
 It is an early morning: the settlements and forests are misty, the air is fresh and cool; we are basking in the rays of the rising sun and near the open flame that heats the air of our balloon.
 We are rising higher and higher until we are floating above the ancient pyramids of Teotihuacan – the huge pyramid of the Sun, next the pyramid of the Moon… we are looking at these eternal constructions from above, and our faces are shining with joy!
 And not only ours – all the passengers in the balloon are radiant with delight and can’t stop clicking their cameras!
 Continuation and our pictures >